Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Multilevel approach

-Theorem \ref{Multi-Levelapproach:theo1} states that the condition number of $\bC_{W}(\btheta)$ is less or equal to the condition number of $\bC(\btheta)$.
-Thus computing the inverse of $\bC_{W}(\btheta)$ (using a direct or iterative method) will generally be more stable.

-In practice, computing the inverse of $\bC_{W}(\btheta)$ will be much more stable than $\bC(\btheta)$ depending on the choice of the index set $\Lambda(w)$.
+Proposition \ref{Multilevelapproach:theo1} states that the condition number of $\bC_{\bW}(\btheta)$ is less or equal to the condition number of $\bC(\btheta)$.
+Thus computing the inverse of $\bC_{\bW}(\btheta)$ (using a direct or iterative method) will generally be more stable.
+In practice, computing the inverse of $\bC_{\bW}(\btheta)$ can be significantly more stable than $\bC(\btheta)$ depending on the choice of $\mcQ^d_w$.
 This has many significant implications as it will now be possible to solve numerically unstable problems.

-There are other advantages to the structure of the matrix $\bC_{W}(\btheta)$.
-In section \ref{errorestimates} we show that for a good choice of the ${\cal P}(\bbS)$ the entries of $\bC_{W}(\btheta)$ decay rapidly, and most of the entries can be safely eliminated without loosing accuracy.
-A level dependent criterion approach is shown in section \ref{Multi-LevelCovarianceMatrix} that indicate which entries are computed and which ones are not.
-With this approach a sparse covariance matrix $\tilde{\bC}_{W}$ is constructed such that it is close to $\bC_{W}$ in a matrix norm sense, even if the observations are highly correlated with distance.
+There are other advantages to the structure of the matrix $\bC_{\bW}(\btheta)$.
+In section \ref{errorestimates} it is shown that for a good choice of the $\mcP^{p}(\bbS)$ the entries of $\bC_{\bW}(\btheta)$ decay rapidly, and most of the entries can be safely eliminated.
+A level dependent criterion approach is shown in Section \ref{MultilevelCovarianceMatrix} that indicates which entries are computed and which ones are not.
+With this approach a sparse covariance matrix $\tilde{\bC}_{\bW}$ can be constructed such that it is close to $\bC_{\bW}$ in a matrix norm sense, even if the observations are highly correlated with distance.